SystemsApproach/private5g/software/network.rst

    Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 192.168.252.0   0.0.0.0         255.255.255.0   U     0      0        0 access

-Within the UPF, the correct behavior is to forward packets between its ``access`` and ``core`` interfaces.
+Within the UPF, the correct behavior is to forward packets between the ``access`` and ``core`` interfaces.
 Upstream packets arriving on the ``access`` interface have their GTP headers removed and the raw IP packets are forwarded to the ``core`` interface.
 The routes inside